 - Medicare will pay rebates on fees charged while you are not in hospital (i.e. those relating to your visits in my office and the overall management of your pregnancy) and your health fund covers your in – hospital treatment (usually the birth itself).

 - Unfortunately out of pocket expenses exist because the federal government’s official schedule of fees is inadequate with respect to the true costs of providing your care.
-I know it’s difficult to understand but your Health Fund – which is very good for hospital expenses – pays comparatively little towards my services (especially given the 24 hour nature of obstetrics, the significant amount of time that can be involved in a birth, along with its occasional complexity).
+I know it’s difficult to understand but your Health Fund – which is very good for hospital expenses – pays comparatively little towards my services (especially given the 24 hour nature of obstetrics – along with its importance and complexity).

-- Because most midwifery visits are not charged at my office you can lessen your expenses by having some of your visits with Amanda or Vicki.
+- Because most midwifery visits are not charged at my office you can lessen your expenses by having some of your visits with Vicki or Amanda.